comphilip/koreader-wiki/install/Installation-on-PocketBook-devices.md

 1. Install KOReader in the applications menu
     1. copy and merge the `applications` directory in the unzipped archive into your PocketBook's USB root directory
-1. Associate file formats so that koreader opens given file formats
+1. Associate file extensions so that koreader opens given file formats from main explorer
     1. Run koreader app
     2. Tap the "gear" settings menu
     3. Device->Associcate file extensions->Enable all